olavodotpy/real-time-crypto/README.md

-necessary step to install the project and configure a Django.
+## Necessary step to install the project and configure a Django.

 ## Install a Virtual Environment: